IrisRizos/SexCy_lifestage_protistID/README.md

 The following script allows to convert alignements in stockholm format to the fasta file described above.
 For that the use of easel miniapps implemented in HMMER is necessary (http://cryptogenomicon.org/extracting-hmmer-results-to-sequence-files-easel-miniapplications.html).

+This script is applied to swarmer transcriptome data.
+The equivalent script is applied to each life stage by changing the working directory.

 ````
 #!/bin/sh
 #